sam2403/vHackAPI-Python/README.md

 remplace username and password for your account

 for install module...
-pip install requests
+"""pip install requests
 pip install pytesseract
 or
-pip install tesseract
+pip install tesseract"""

 just launch python main.py